| HAWK pedestrian signals

 are often installed to help educate drivers on the contrary meaning of

 the flashing red signals in this application.
-However, posting a
+However, having to post a

 sign to explain a signal meaning that is fundamentally different than